ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/pipeline.md

     ![Pipeline Run Logs](../images/Part1/PipelineRolloutLogsView.png)

     !!!
 Success "Pipeline Run Logs View"
-        In the pipeline run `Logs` view, you can also see that the pipeline run tasks all have green check marks.
-Looking at the last task you can see this was a manual build due to your `GIT_MESSAGE` variable printing out its message in the final (`deploy-dev`) task.
+        From the pipeline run `Logs` view you can see that the pipeline run tasks all have green check marks and that this was a manual build (from the message in the log output of the final [`deploy-dev`] task).

 :thumbsup: